weboAp/Visitor/README.md

 #Visitor
 ==============

-Register your visitors, Page hists, and count for Laravel 4
+Register your visitors, Page hists, and count for Laravel 5

+for laravel 4 use ver v1.0.0

 ### Installation